wrathagom/production-worthy-jupyter/README.md

 There are two primary ways of customizing which packages are available inside the container and to the notebooks:

  - Modifying the `requirements.txt` file and re-building the image.
 This approach is best for packages that are shared across multiple notebooks or packages that are needed outside of a notebook, but inside of a container.
+I've added a `# Custom tools for your project` seciont to the requirements.txt.
+This is where I put custom package requirments for my projects, just to keep them all together.

  - Adding a `!pip install package_name` to te first cell of your notebook.
 This approach is best for packages used by a single notebook.